All You Need to Know About Ethereum in 2022

 The main difference between Bitcoin and Ethereum is that Bitcoin is simply a decentralised currency, whereas Ethereum is an entire ledger-based technology that allows for whole new programmes to be built on top of it.

-There’s much to know and learn about Ethereum, enough to fill several books, but for the purposes of this article, we’ll focus on the most important aspects of Ethereum in 2022.
+There’s much to know and learn about Ethereum, enough to fill several books, but for this article, we’ll focus on the most important aspects of Ethereum in 2022.

 The History of Ethereum